 Starring family-favourites Aston Merrygold from JLS, Jay McGuinness from The Wanted, Harry Judd from McFly and Olympic champion Louis Smith, Rip It Up recreates the sights and sounds of the 60s on the West End stage.
 Fans of Strictly Come Dancing will love this show with its all-star cast, well-known soundtrack and incredible dances, acrobatics and visuals.

 6. Shakespeare’s Globe Tour & Exhibition

 Okay so not technically a show but if the kids are studying Shakespeare this year then The Globe is a great place to visit.
 The tour takes you around the reconstruction of the original Globe Theatre on London’s South Bank where Shakespeare’s plays were first performed so you can soak up the atmosphere of this Elizabethan playhouse.
-If that has whetted your appetite for the Bard’s works then why not head to his hometown, Stratford-upon-Avon in March where Anthony & Cleopatra and Julius Caesar are being performed by the Royal Shakespeare Company.
+If that has whetted your appetite for the Bard’s works then why not head to his hometown, Stratford-upon-Avon where Anthony & Cleopatra and Julius Caesar are being performed by the Royal Shakespeare Company.
 And with upcoming performances of Twelfth Night, Titus Andronicus and Coriolanus, Shakespeare fans are really spoiled for choice in Stratford this year.
 The Swan Theatre are also running a new family-friendly exhibition called “The Play’s The Thing” with interactive, hands on exhibits aiming to inspire budding young thespians.
 Best of all, kids go free during the school holidays.